Recognizing the Early Signs of Dementia

 Strokes affect millions of people around the world each year.
 They are potentially life-threatening emergencies, and prompt medical intervention is crucial to mitigate lasting harm or death.
 Understanding the risks, symptoms, and impacts of strokes is essential for effective management and potential…

-Age Gracefully: Understanding and Managing Osteoporosis
+Age Gracefully: Understanding & Managing Osteoporosis

 Osteoporosis is a condition that affects millions of people, particularly older adults.
 This bone disease is characterized by decreased bone density and quality, which can lead to weak and brittle bones.
 It’s often called the “silent disease” because bone loss occurs without symptoms until a fracture…